Why Waste? Reducing food waste at home and in the garden

 Chris was raised just outside of Denver and grew up gardening.
 Naturally curious, he was working a summer job during college when the wondrous world of plants captured his attention.
 After graduating, Chris continued growing his knowledge of plants at a local garden center before taking a job working with students with special needs at Manual High School.
 There he was able to integrate gardening with students as they tended and expanded the garden.
 Since joining the DPS Sustainability Team full time, his role has expanded to become the garden contact for over 120 gardens across the district.
 Chris loves to enjoy the wonder of nature with his 3 year old daughter.

-Join DUG’s Director of Food Access and Equity Brittany Pimentel and panelists Bobby Gill of the Savory Institute; author Acadia Tucker of Climate Victory Gardens; Becca Hatheway of National Center for Atmospheric Research; and Amanda Slover of Aurora Water as they discuss how to take action with climate change starting today!
+Join DUG’s Executive Director Linda Appel Lipsius and panelists Bobby Gill of the Savory Institute; author Acadia Tucker of Climate Victory Gardens; Hilary Peddicord of the National Oceanic and Atmospheric Administration; and Amanda Slover of Aurora Water as they discuss how to take action with climate change starting today!

 Bobby leads development and communications for the Savory Institute––a global non-profit facilitating the large-scale regeneration of the world’s grasslands to address the root cause of food, water, and climate security.
 Since 2009, the Savory Institute has influenced management on over 30 million acres of desertifying grassland through its global network of 50 regional Hubs that train and equip farmers, ranchers, and pastoralist communities to utilize the land-regenerating potential of Holistic Management within their cultural and ecological context.
 Savory’s new Land to Market program and Ecological Outcome Verification protocol connect verified regenerative supply to philosophically-aligned industries, bringing awareness and accessibility to products whose ecological footprint are a net positive for the planet.
 Watch Bobby’s TEDx talk: “It’s Not the Cow, It’s the How”